 I’m amazed at how much kids love cardboard boxes, even my 8 year old, and how quickly they become animal hospitals or car repair shops in their minds.
 I especially love this because my kids are avid television watchers (I know, shameful) and I often worry about their creativity.
 I love this cardboard house from Kids On Roof for that reason.
 They don’t necessarily spell out what’s supposed to happen when you play with a doll house with lights and sounds, they let your child play however they want.

 Maybe your child doesn’t dream of sleek lines and open spaces.
 Maybe when your little one falls asleep at night she wonders if she’ll ever own her very own center entrance colonial.
 Fret not you little traditionalist, there’s a cute house for you too.
-It has 6 rooms, 1 bath, working windows, an attic accessible with a hinged roof.
+This is a 3 story house with 6 bedrooms.
 A real cream puff!
 Must see to appreciate!
 (I love when realtors say that.)
 This is sounding remarkably like my house but the attic is accessible through stairs in a bedroom closet.

 I think the Woody Click doll house is my favorite.
 It’s a reasonable $69.95 and when you’re ready to expand your house, you can easily add on.
 After living through a modest home remodel, I think our next house should be a Woody Click because I’m not cut out for anything more than clicking a room onto our house.

 The final house on my list isn’t really a house, unless you live in a tree house.
 In which case this is just like home sweet home.
 The wooden tree house from Crate and Barrel is based on an actual treehouse at Camp Wandawega.
 I’m going to be honest– the little hammock hanging off of the tree is what won me over.

 If you don’t like any of these choices, I’d be happy to sell you my house at a bargain price.